dseeni/TechArtDemos/README.md

 Aligns objects to the component (edge center face center OR vertex normal) under the cursor.
-If the object is a newly created primitive at world center PrimAlign will move and bake the selected Object's Object Space -Y bounding box to the the grid floor prior to alignment transform.
-This allows for predictable alignment of the object's ground plane to the target geometry's alignment plane.
+If the object is a newly created primitive at world center PrimAlign will move and bake the selected Object's Object Space -Y bounding box to the grid floor prior to alignment transform.
+This allows for deterministic alignment of the object's ground plane to the target geometry's alignment plane.